NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 - How does your system adapt to changes in demand?
 - How are you monitoring AWS resources?
-- How are ou executing change management?
+- How are you executing change management?

-### Failure Mangement
+### Failure Management

-With cloud, you should always architect your systems with the assumptons that failure will occur.
-You should become aware of these failures, how they occured, how to respond to them and then plan on how to prevent these from happening again.
+With cloud, you should always architect your systems with the assumptions that failure will occur.
+You should become aware of these failures, how they occurred, how to respond to them and then plan on how to prevent these from happening again.

 **What questions should you be asking yourself?**